 Avoid consuming alcohol while taking teneligliptin as alcohol consumption may lead to low blood sugar levels.

 Talk to your doctor if

-- You have a history of any stomach surgery
+- You have undergone any stomach or intestine operation.

 Mode of Action of Teneligliptin

 - While eating, glucose concentration increases in our bodies.

 - In response to that small intestine increases the release of certain chemicals called incretins.